 Since lemon also provides a pleasurable zing, the sensation of the chemical reaction on our taste buds makes us want to consume it even more.
 So the most frequent choice food-sensitive people have to make is to seek a palatable match or alternative to the foods that cause them immune reactions.

 I've had to spend an incredible amount of time seeking out suitable replacements.
 These are the substitutes for lemon I personally use.
 I hope you find them as deliciously satisfying as I do!

 1. Lemon Substitute in Desserts: Mango Juice Concentrate

 It is very difficult to give up that combination of tart and sweet so common in lemony desserts.
-A close but non-citrus alternative is .
+A close but non-citrus alternative is mango juice concentrate.
 You can also use this product as an orange flavor substitute.
-As an added plus, mango also contains no citric acid and adds Vitamin A & Vitamin C to your diet. mango juice concentrate
+As an added plus, mango also contains no citric acid and adds Vitamin A and Vitamin C to your diet.

 My favorite way to use this product is in a homemade sorbet as well as in the mixture for no-bake cheesecake.
 Mango concentrate is a little less tart and a little more sweet than lemon juice, but it makes a very palatable replacement.
 If you like to make smoothies, adding this concentrate to the mixture will provide an excellent tropical taste bud pick-me-up.

 One of my best-loved taboo treats was lemonade.
 I would quickly down two glasses of it and pay for it in the following few days by losing my voice and getting a sore throat.
 This concentrate allows me to have iced mango-ade and not feel deprived.

 You can substitute this concentrate in recipes at a 1:1 or 2:1 ratio in place of lemon juice, depending upon how strong you wish the flavor to be.

 Try Mango Concentrate in These Desserts

 Tarts or Bars